 Investments offering the potential to grow usually provide higher returns over the longerterm.
-For example, individuals who own company shares - whether held direct or through a fund - can participate in future growth in profits and dividends of the underlying companies, both of which can drive an increase in the value of their original investment and help to mitigate the effect of inflation.
+For example, equity shareholders - whether held direct or through a fund - can participate in future growth in profits and dividends of the underlying companies, both of which can drive an increase in the value of your original investment and help to mitigate the effect of inflation.